Ida B. Wells: Marriage and family

-In addition to Barnett's two children from his previous marriage, the couple had four more: Charles Aked Barnett (1896–1957), Herman Kohlsaat Barnett (1897–1975), Ida Bell Wells Barnett, Jr. (1901–1988), and Alfreda Marguerita Barnett (married surname Duster; 1904–1983).
+In addition to Barnett's two children from his previous marriage, the couple had four more: Charles Aked Barnett (1896–1957), Herman Kohlsaat Barnett (1897–1975), Ida Bell Wells Barnett Jr. (1901–1988), and Alfreda Marguerita Barnett (married surname Duster; 1904–1983).
 Charles Aked Barnett's middle name was the surname of Charles Frederic Aked (1864–1941), an influential British-born-turned-American progressive Protestant clergyman who, in 1894, while pastor of the Pembrooke Baptist Church in Liverpool, England, befriended Wells, endorsed her anti-lynching campaign, and hosted her during her second speaking tour in England in 1894.

-Wells began writing her autobiography, Crusade for Justice (1928), but never finished the book; it would be posthumously published, edited by her daughter Alfreda Barnett Duster, in 1970, as Crusade for Justice: The Autobiography of Ida B. Wells.In a chapter of Crusade For Justice, titled "A Divided Duty", she described the difficult challenge of splitting her time between family and work.
+Wells began writing her autobiography, Crusade for Justice (1928), but never finished the book; edited by her daughter Alfreda Barnett Duster, it was posthumously published, in 1970, as Crusade for Justice: The Autobiography of Ida B. Wells.In a chapter of Crusade For Justice, titled "A Divided Duty", Wells described the challenge of splitting her time between family and work.
 She continued to work after the birth of her first child, traveling and bringing the infant Charles with her.
 Although she tried to balance her roles as a mother and as a national activist, it was alleged that she was not always successful.
 Susan B. Anthony said she seemed "distracted".

 The establishment by Wells of Chicago's first kindergarten prioritizing Black children, located in the lecture room of the Bethel AME Church, demonstrates how her public activism and her personal life were connected; as her great-granddaughter Michelle Duster notes: "When her older children started getting of school age, then she recognized that black children did not have the same kind of educational opportunities as some other students ....
 And so, her attitude was, 'Well since it doesn't exist, we'll create it ourselves.'"

 African-American leadership

-The 19th century's acknowledged leader for African-American civil rights Frederick Douglass praised Wells' work, giving her introductions and sometimes financial support for her investigations.
+The 19th century's acknowledged leader for African-American civil rights, Frederick Douglass praised Wells's work, giving her introductions and sometimes financial support for her investigations.
 When he died in 1895, Wells was perhaps at the height of her notoriety, but many men and women were ambivalent or against a woman taking the lead in Black civil rights at a time when women were not seen as, and often not allowed to be, leaders by the wider society.
-For the new leading voices, Booker T. Washington, his rival, W. E. B. Du Bois, and more traditionally minded women activists, Wells often came to be seen as too radical.
+The new leading voices, Booker T. Washington, his rival, W. E. B. Du Bois, and more traditionally minded women activists, often viewed Wells as too radical.

 Wells encountered and sometimes collaborated with the others, but they also had many disagreements, while also competing for attention for their ideas and programs.
-For example, there are differing in accounts for why Wells' name was excluded from the original list of founders of the NAACP.
+For example, there are differing in accounts for why Wells's name was excluded from the original list of founders of the NAACP.
 In his autobiography Dusk of Dawn, Du Bois implied that Wells chose not to be included.
 However, in her autobiography, Wells stated that Du Bois deliberately excluded her from the list.